SardonyxApp/sardonyx-server/README.md

 }
 ```

-Some endpoitns will return the `meesage` object as formatted below.
+Some endpoints will return the `meesage` object as formatted below.

 ```typescript
   {